 The results

-A 2% churn reduction might not sound dramatic on paper.
-But at the scale of a company processing millions of orders across 12 countries, small percentage improvements translate into significant revenue.
-The same budget, spent on the right people, delivered twice the impact — and that compounds with every cycle.
-The model didn't just predict churn — it turned retention from guesswork into a system.
+A 2% churn reduction doesn't sound dramatic on paper.
+At the scale of millions of orders across 23 countries, the same retention budget spent on the right people delivered twice the impact, and that compounds every cycle.
+Retention stopped being guesswork and became a number on a dashboard the marketing team trusted enough to spend behind.